sebnitu/vrembem/docs/_components/drawer.md

 <div class="type" markdown="1">

-You can save the state of your drawers by enabling it in your JavaScript instantiation (pass the `saveState` option a string) and giving the drawers you want saved an `id` attribute.
+By default the state of your drawers are saved when a unique identifier is provided using the `id` attribute.
+States are saved using [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

 </div>